oakes/java-assignments/curriculum/22-hibernate-query-methods-and-joins.md

 }
 ```

 Note that it is fairly strict about how the query is written.
 We need to write the class name instead of the table name (thus, `Game` instead of `games`) and provide an alias (that's what the `g` is).
-The parameter syntax requires us to write `?1` as the first argument, and the `%` is a wildcard character.
+We have to write the first argument as `?1`, and `%` as the wildcard character.